modelica/fmi-ls-xcp/README.md

 Standard XCP (fmi-ls-xcp) based on the upcoming [Functional Mock-up Interface][FMI] 3.0 standard for the exchange of simulation models.
-Note that this draft is being worked on actively, and thus are subject to change without notice.
+Note that this draft is being worked on actively, and thus is subject to change without notice.

 This is currently not normative, nor is this document to be considered officially endorsed by the Modelica Association or other involved